SharePoint/sp-dev-docs/docs/general-development/working-with-the-sharepoint-workflow-services-client-side-object-model.md

  **Provided by:** [Andrew Connell](https://social.msdn.microsoft.com/profile/andrew%20connell%20%5bmvp%5d/),  [AndrewConnell.com](http://www.andrewconnell.com)

 > [!NOTE]
-> SharePoint 2010 workflows has been retired since August 1, 2020.
+> SharePoint 2010 workflows have been retired since August 1, 2020 for new tenants and removed from existing tenants on November 1, 2020.
 If you’re using SharePoint 2010 workflows, we recommend migrating to Power Automate or other supported solutions.
 For more info, see [SharePoint 2010 workflow retirement](https://support.microsoft.com/office/sharepoint-2010-workflow-retirement-1ca3fff8-9985-410a-85aa-8120f626965f).

 ## Working with the SharePoint Workflow Services Client Side Object Model